MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/auto-build-package-uwp-apps.md

 ### Configure package signing

-To sign the appx package we have to retrieve the signing certificate.
+To sign the MSIX (or APPX) package the pipeline needs to retrieve the signing certificate.
 To do this, add a DownloadSecureFile task prior to the VSBuild task.
 This will give you access to the signing certificate via ```signingCert```.

 ```yml